1400s-1700s drawing treatises online

 |This information comes from restoration and

-listed below.
-Almost all these colours are available through
+listed in the bibliography.
+Almost all these colours are

 suppliers (Kremer Pigments, Natural Pigments, Zecchi, Натуральные